KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/delayed-proof-of-work.md

 ::: tip Update 2019

-At the time this was written, the Antara Framework did not yet exist.
-Antara provides many additional advantages to the developer and user in the above circumstance that can reduce the required wait time dramatically.
-In some instances, Bitcoin-level security can be obtained almost instantaneously.
-Please reach out to our team on [Discord](https://komodoplatform.com/discord) for more details.
+Additionally, Komodo's new (2019) Antara Framework provides additional options that allow Smart Chain users to greatly reduce the required wait time for notarizations.
+In some instances, the wait time can be effectively eliminated.

+An introduction to the Antara Framework is discussed [in this linked Core Technology Discussion section.](../../../basic-docs/start-here/core-technology-discussions/antara.html#introduction)

+On the other hand, for the full Antara documentation, [click here](../../../basic-docs/antara/introduction-to-antara.html)

 :::